Guidelines for the Management of Genital Herpes in New Zealand

 Primary infection: Recently acquired infection with HSV-1 or HSV-2 with an absence of antibodies to either type on serological testing.

 First episode: First clinical episode of genital HSV-1 or HSV-2.
-May be a primary or non-primary or first recognised clinical expression of a previously acquired infection weeks, months or years before.
+Maybe a primary or non-primary or first recognised clinical expression of previously acquired infection weeks, months or years before.

 Recurrence: Previously acquired HSV-1 or HSV-2 infection with antibodies to the same type on serological testing.

-The special authority and Hospital Medicines List restriction was removed from 1 March 2016 (Pharmac).
+The special authority and Hospital Medicines List restriction were removed from 1 March 2016 (Pharmac).
+This is recommended first-line treatment.

 Treatment of first episode genital herpes